- Nationwide vs. State Farm: Which one is the cheapest?

 Nationwide vs. State Farm: Which one is the cheapest?

-State Farm costs an average of $502, while State Farm has average rates for state minimum coverage of $532.
+State Farm costs $502 per year, while State Farm costs $532 per year for state minimum coverage.

-For full coverage with 100/300/100 in liability coverage and $500 deductibles for comprehensive and collision insurance, Nationwide costs an average of $1,548.
-State Farm costs more at an average of $1,984.
+For full coverage with 100/300/100 liability limits and $500 deductibles for comprehensive and collision coverage, Nationwide costs an average of $1,548.
+On the other hand, State Farm is more expensive, with an average cost of $1,984.

 Company | Average annual rate for full coverage | Average annual rate for state minimum coverage | Average annual premium for liability-only (50/100/50) car insurance |